rpallai/flatpak-pt/README.md

 ================================================
 Based on Freedesktop runtime.

-The Software License Agreement of Cisco Packet Tracer forbids the third party distribution of the software.
+The Software License Agreement of Cisco Packet Tracer forbids third party distribution.
 This means that public flatpak repositories cannot provide this app for you.
-But don't worry, this repo helps you to build the flatpak package for yourself from scratch.
+But don't worry, this repo helps you to build the flatpak package by yourself from scratch.
 Flatpak-building is a simple, distro-independent process, just follow the steps below.